Nikhil-Khetani/Angry-Cars-v2/README.md

 # Angry-Cars-v2
-A Unity project using the AirConsole API for a survival/racing game.
+A Unity project using the AirConsole API for a racing game.